 Obstructions on each side share the same appearance.
 Other objects on the map are not obstructions.
-An obstruction on the border between otherwise adjacent squares is a "wall".
 If an area of the map is fully surrounded by an obstruction, it cannot be entered for any reason.

-This obstruction on the Headmaster's Office map with a thick black line paired with blue outer lines is a wall.
+An obstruction on the Catwoman's Penthouse map is a thick black line paired with a blue outer line.

-EXAMPLE An obstruction on the Ministry of Magic map is a thick black line paired with a blue outer line.
+An obstruction on the Arkham Asylum map is a thick black line paired with a blue outer line.
 Characters cannot enter the enclosed area.

-EXAMPLE This table is not bordered by the lines as in the other examples.
-This is not an obstruction.
+These pieces of furniture are not bordered by the lines in the other examples.
+They are not obstructions.